Zete0/Guides/Basics/Basic Economy.md

 - To assist a constructor/factory itself, select the constructor and issue a guard order on the unit / building being constructed
 	- This can also be done with a simple RMB click
 	- The assistant will assist the construction/factory until told not to, including following around another constructor
+ 	- If orders are queued up after a guard order, the order will automatically switch to assisting the current project and will continue with the queued orders afterwards

 - Construction Turrets
 	- Construction turrets cannot build anything themselves, but will automatically do these things within it's build radius: